yTakkar/cli-notes/README.md

 # CLI-Notes-App

-A simple notes-app for notes management!!
+A simple notes-app in CLI for notes management with mongodb!! 💻💻

 First install
 ```cmd